python/cpython/Doc/library/functions.rst

    Other common values are ``'w'`` for writing (truncating the file if it already exists), and ``'a'`` for appending (which on *some* Unix systems, means that *all* writes append to the end of the file regardless of the current seek position).

-In text mode, if *encoding* is not specified the encoding used is platform dependent.
-(For reading and writing raw bytes use binary mode and leave *encoding* unspecified.)
+   In text mode, if *encoding* is not specified the encoding used is the same as returned by :func:`locale.getpreferredencoding`, if the :mod:`locale` module is available, else ASCII.
+For reading and writing raw bytes, use binary mode and leave *encoding* unspecified.

    The available modes are:

    ========= ===============================================================
    Character Meaning